-10. survey regularly distance learning library users to monitor and assess both the appropriateness of their use of services and resources and the degree to which needs are being met;
+10. survey regularly distance learning library users to monitor and assess both the appropriateness of their use of services and resources and the degree to which needs are being met and skills acquired;

-initiate dialog leading to cooperative agreements and possible resource sharing and/ or compensation for unaffiliated libraries;

-12. develop methodologies for the provision of library materials and services from the library and/or from branch campus libraries or learning centers to the distance learning community;
+initiate dialogue leading to cooperative agreements and possible resource sharing and/or compensation for unaffiliated libraries; 12. develop methodologies for the provision of library materials and services from the library and/ or from branch campus libraries or learning centers to the distance learning community;

-develop partnerships with computing services departments to provide the necessary automation support for the distance learning community; and
+13. develop partnerships with computing services departments to provide the necessary automation support for the distance learning community; and

-14. pursue, implement, and maintain all the preceding in the provision of a facilitating environment in support of teaching and learning.
+14. pursue, implement, and maintain all the preceding in the provision of a facilitating environment in support of teaching and learning, and in the acquisition of lifelong learning skills.